willmillar/willmillar.github.io/_posts/2013-03-27-design-career-primer.md

 - Increased volume of workers and varied processes have the capacity to increase friction and inhibit progress

-##Role Title
+## Role Title

-*It should be noted that the average college design graduate begins with a "Junior" or "Intern" title, though it is not impossible to land a more mid-level job out of school.
-And of course it should be noted that titles vary from company to company and there are many variations and misuses of title.*
+*Many college design graduates begin with a "Junior" or "Intern" title, though it is not impossible to land a  mid-level job out of school.
+And of course titles vary from company to company and there are many variations and misuses of title.*

-#### Art Director

-- **Works with:** Concepts, styles, directions
-- **Essential tools:** Photoshop, Illustrator, InDesign

-#### Visual Designer / Graphic Designer
+#### Visual designer / graphic designer

 - **Works with:** Visuals, typography, layout
 - **Essential tools:** Photoshop, Illustrator

-#### User Experience Designer
+#### User experience designer

 - **Works with:** Prototypes, taxonomies, wireframes
 - **Essential tools:** InDesign, OmniGraffle, Axure

-#### Production Artist
+#### Art director

-- **Works with:** Graphics, prints,
+- **Works with:** Concepts, styles, directions
-- **Essential tools:** Photoshop, Illustrator, InDesign, Fireworks
+- **Essential tools:** Photoshop, Illustrator, InDesign

----

-#III.
-Important Focus Areas
+## Important focus areas

-##How Do I Get a Job?!
+### How do I get a job?!

 #### 1. Work